-Oxfordshire Arts has introduced a new series of one and two-day workshops aimed at the beginner potter or those who want to refresh and develop existing skills.
-We are very pleased to introduce two new Tutors to run these workshops, both from the Abingdon & Witney College Foundation Art & Design course – Emma Baldwin and Steve Broughton.
+Oxfordshire Arts is continuing our series of one and two-day workshops aimed at the beginner potter or those who want to refresh and develop existing skills.
+Tutors for these workshops will be drawn from Mia Sarosi; Jon Crute; Debbie Page; or Alison Jones.
 We will run these workshops roughly once a month.
 Numbers will be restricted to 8 (6 for throwing) to allow for the best possible learning experience.

 Introduction to Pottery – Handbuilding Workshops

 Clay is a material rich in history and possibilities for art making, and handbuilding pottery is the oldest use of the medium.
 Once you have experience with a few basic techniques, you can make your own functional tableware, vessels, sculpture, installations, and mixed media—the possibilities in ceramics are endless.

 Handbuilding is a ceramics technique that allows you to create forms with clay and your hands, without using a throwing wheel.
 Before ceramicists invented the wheel, handbuilding was the only way they could create functional and artistic ceramic forms.
 All you need to get started are your clay, your hands, and a few simple tools.

 While handbuilding is as simple as using your hands to form an object out of clay, it encompasses three main techniques and forming methods.
 Once you have mastered pinching, coiling, and slab building, you can make just about anything out of clay.

 Pinch pots are a great first handbuilding technique to learn when you first begin to work with clay.
 Simply begin with a single ball of clay and shape it into a small pot using only your hands by pressing your thumb into the center of the ball.
 Hold and spin the ball in one hand while you press the walls out with your thumb.
 Pinch pots are a direct method for beginning to work with clay and getting familiar with the medium.